 The Long Day Closes is the story of eleven-year-old "Bud."
 A sad and lonely boy, Bud struggles through his days.
 With cinema as his main source of solace, he haunts the local movie-house. ...
 See full summary »

 While on a train, a teenage boy thinks about his life and the flamboyant aunt whose friendship acted as an emotional shield from his troubled family.
 This film evokes the haunting quality ...
 See full summary »

 In Majorca, in 1823, a French general, Armand de Montriveau, overhears a cloistered nun singing in a chapel; he insists on speaking to her.
 She is Antoinette, for five years he has searched...
 See full summary »

-Davies' film is divided into three segments enitled "Children", "Madonna and Child", and "Death and Transfiguartion".
+Davies' film is divided into three segments entitled "Children", "Madonna and Child", and "Death and Transfiguartion".
 The segments tell the life of Robert Tucker.
 The first segment looks at his birth and formative years in school, an austere boy's school.
-The bleak environment is not aided by loveless, violent homelife he experiences.
-Nonetheless, his father's death is a major impact to him.
+The bleak environment is not aided by the loveless, violent domestic life he experiences.
+Nonetheless, his father's death has a major impact on him.
 In the second segment, he is a closeted homosexual working in a grim office and still living at home with his daunting mother.
 In the final segment, he deals with his mother's death and then faces his own impending doom.
 As his death approaches he flashes back to his life's events.
 Written by

 John Sacksteder <email@example.com>